-- 1. Applicant must be eligible for admission to Galveston College. - Generally, applicants must have acceptable ACT standard score of 10 as a minimum. - 3.
-Students who have scores below 10 may be considered (1) if they have demonstrated an ability to do acceptable college work on prescribed courses, (2) or/and have prior appropriate training and/or experience. - 4.
-Applicant must be between the ages of 17 and 55. - 5.
-Director of program or Department chairman will forward written recommendation on student to (1) Registrar's Office or (2) Admissions Committee for final action. - An unsatisfactory report on the physical examination form will result in automatic elimination of the candidate for admission to the program. - 7.
-Three references from professional people or employees are required.
+- 1. Applicant must be eligible for admission to Galveston College. - 2.
+Generally, applicants must have acceptable ACT standard score of 10 as a minimum. - 3.
+Students must make a satisfactory score on the General Aptitudes Test Battery. - 4.
+Students who have scores below 10 may be considered (1) if they have demonstrated an ability to do acceptable college work on prescribed courses, (2) and/or have prior appropriate training and/or experience. - 5.
+Applicant must be between the ages of 17 and 55. - 6.
+Director of program or Department Chairman will forward written recommendation on student to (1) Registrar's Office or (2) Admissions Committee for final action. - 7.
+An unsatisfactory report on the physical examination form will result in automatic elimination of the candidate for admission to the program. - 8.
+Three references from professional people or employers are required.